 Bred To Be Working Dogs

 German Shepherds, as a breed, were developed in the late 1800s by an ex-cavalry captain and veterinary student by the name of Max Von Stephanitz.
-Produced by breeding to isolate the traits of different types of sheepdogs, his goal was to produce a type of dog that was protective of animal herds and could walk for long periods of time for guarding them.
+Produced by breeding to isolate the traits of different types of sheepdogs, his goal was to produce a type of dog that was protective of animal herds and could walk for long periods of time to guard them.

 This ties back in with their intelligence… with a German Shepherd, it’s all about what you train them to do.